pmmp/PocketMine-MP/CONTRIBUTING.md

 # PocketMine-MP Contribution Guidelines

-Before contributing to PocketMine-MP, please read this.
-Also, take a look if your contribution fits the PocketMine-MP goals below.
+You must follow these guidelines if you wish to contribute to the PocketMine-MP code base, or participate in issue tracking.

 ## I have a question
 * For questions, please refer to the _#pocketmine_ or _#mcpedevs_ IRC channel on Freenode.
 There is a [WebIRC](http://webchat.freenode.net?channels=pocketmine,mcpedevs&uio=d4) if you want.
 * You can ask directly to _[@PocketMine](https://twitter.com/PocketMine)_ in Twitter, but don't expect an inmediate reply.
+* You may use our [Forum](http://forums.pocketmine.net) to ask questions.
+* We do not accept questions or support requests in our issue trcker.

-## I want to create an issue
+## Creating an Issue
-* First, use the [Issue Search](https://github.com/PocketMine/PocketMine-MP/search?ref=cmdform&type=Issues) to check if anyone has reported it.
+ - First, use the [Issue Search](https://github.com/PocketMine/PocketMine-MP/search?ref=cmdform&type=Issues) to check if anyone has reported it.
-* Is your issue related to a Plugin?
-If so, please contact their original author instead of reporting it here.
+ - If your issue is related to a plugin, you must contact their original author instead of reporting it here.
- * And no, we won't update a Plugin because you need it.
-* When reporting, give as much info as you can, and if the Issue is a crash, give the Crash Dump.
-* Issues should be written in English.

-## I want a new feature / I want to contribute code
+ - **Support requests are not bugs.** Issues such as "How do I do this" are not bugs and are closed as soon as a collaborator spots it.
+They are referred to our Forum to seek assistance.
+ - ** No generic titles** such as "Question", "Help", "Crash Report" etc. If an issue has a generic title they will either be closed on the spot, or a collaborator will edit it to describe the actual symptom.
+ - Similarly, no generic issue reports.
+It is the issue submitter's responsibility to provide us an issue that is **trackable, debuggable, reproducible, reported professionally and is an actual bug**.
+If you do not provide us with a summary or instructions on how to reproduce the issue, it is a support request until the actual bug has been found and therefore the issue is closed.

+## Contributing Code
 * Use the [Pull Request](https://github.com/PocketMine/PocketMine-MP/pull/new) system, your request will be checked and discussed.
 * __Create a single branch for that pull request__
-* If you want to be part of PocketMine-MP, we will ask you to.
 * Code using the syntax as in PocketMine-MP.
 See below for an example.
 * The code must be clear and written in English, comments included.

-__Thanks for contributing to PocketMine-MP!__
+**Thanks for contributing to PocketMine-MP!**

-### Code syntax
+### Code Syntax

 It is mainly [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md) with a few exceptions.
 * Opening braces MUST go on the same line.